afonsocadu/afonsocadu/README.md

 - Hello!
 My name is Carlos Eduardo Afonso 🤙
 - I'm a fullstack developer and I'm on a mission to constantly learn new things. 🕵️
-- Here you check mt website: [here](https://afonsocadu.github.io/personalwebsite/ "here").😸
+- You you check my website [here](https://afonsocadu.github.io/personalwebsite/ "here").😸
-- Here can reach me on linkedin: [here](https://www.linkedin.com/in/carloseduardoafonso/ "here").😻
+- You can reach me on linkedin [here](https://www.linkedin.com/in/carloseduardoafonso/ "here").😻

 <div align="center">
   <a href="https://github.com/afonsocadu">